 In comparing the gentle western slopes to the dramatic east face, using either side as access requires completely different levels of skill.
 The east face of the fault scarp drops immediately over one vertical mile to the Alvord Desert and in places would require true mountaineering ability to climb.
 For being comprised of basalt, the vertical rock along the east face is substantially rotten.
 The highest point on the mountain is a short walk on a rough (and gated) road that departs from the loop road coming up the west slopes.
 While a radio facility mars the absolute summit, there are many other wild peaks along the crest.

-The second half of the loop road is not passable unless you have high clearance and four wheel drive.
+In the past the south half of the loop road had not been passable unless in a vehicle with high clearance, and four wheel drive.
+Recently the road has been leveled and graded, and can be driven by standard vehicles.
 This last half travels down the sidewall of Big Indian Gorge along a feature called the Roosters Comb offering some nice looks back towards the summit and gorgeous views of Big Indian Gorge, but much of the mountain can be seen and enjoyed without ever traveling this second half of the loop.

 Unique locations along the Steens escarpmentKigerMann: With 500 feet of prominence this is the highest point along the Steens Mountain crest at its northern end.
 At 9348 feet this point overlooks the Kiger Gorge and the "Big Nick" notch.
 A summmitpost page exists for this mountain and much more information can be found there including amazing pictures of the Kiger Gorge and notch.
 Kigermann is one of Oregon's Hundred Highest Peaks.